artemkv/artemkv.github.io/distributed.md

 	- Everyone knows that everyone knows P
 	- Everyone knows that everyone knows... and so on, infinitely
 - Another workaround, probability-based: Alice keeps sending the same message until getting an ack, after which she stops sending.
 This does not make it completely safe, but the more Bob waits, the more certain he gets about Alice getting an ack

+### The byzantine generals problem

+- The version of the problem with 3 generals, where some (up to f) generals might be traitors; the goal, for all honest generals, is to agree on time to attack
+- Honest generals don't know who the malicious ones are, but malicious generals may collude
+- There is a theorem that proves that you can tolerate f malicious generals with 3f+1 total generals (i.e. <1/3 generals have to be malicious for the problem to be solvable)
+- Using digital signatures helps, but the problem remains hard

 ## Reliable delivery